JingqiL/text-classification-with-gensim-word2vec-and-CNN/README.md

 ### 5. Batch Size.

 One of the most common gradient descent method is mini-batch method.
 This is good not only because it save your computer from running on a very large dataset that may kill your kernel, it also lead to a much faster speed and a quite good performance on optimization.
 Usually the batch size is between 32-64 or sometimes 128.
-A large batch size sometimes will made your training performance unstable.
+A large batch size sometimes will make your training performance unstable.
 However, for the extremely imbalanced dataset, a large batch size like 300-500 is necessary as you won't want your batch contains only one class which will stop the learning of the neural network.
 So, in this case, we need to use a large batch size but meanwhile, we get add more training epoches to make it learning enough and make sure the performance is good.

 ### 6. Filter size (CNN).